All Products

 cal_tag_count(ENTRY_URL, TOTAL_REQUEST)

-The output shows approximately 30% of requests routed to the canary environment:
+The result shows that approximately 30% of the traffic is routed to the canary environment.

-On the Full link grayscale page, click the target application.
-The QPS Data section shows traffic metrics for both base (untagged) and canary versions:
+On the Full link Grayscale page of MSE Microservices Governance, click the target application.
+In the Application QPS Monitoring area, you can view the traffic for the base (untagged) and canary versions of the corresponding lane.

-• Total QPS -- Total queries per second for the application.
+• Total QPS: The total queries per second (QPS) for the application.